Dear technology professionals, researchers, educators and industry practitioners,

-As we start the new year, I would like to that you all for your help and dedication as members of the IEEE UK and Ireland section, and particularly to the our section Executive Committee Members whose support led us to achieve many of the goals and priorities set for 2020.
+As we enter the last few months of 2021, I would like to that you all for your help and dedication as members of the IEEE UK and Ireland section, and particularly to the our section Executive Committee Members whose support led us to achieve many of the goals and priorities.

 Our 2020 strategy targeted three priorities for our section; getting closer to industry, IEEE new technical initiatives and humanitarian activities.
 I am delighted with the progress that we have made against these priorities.
-Our section’s industry forum has received the IEEE Industry Engagement Award in May 2020; we have formed three IEEE new initiatives (namely Blockchain, Further Networks initiatives and Cyber Security), and our Special Interest Group for Humanitarian Technology (SIGHT), plans to run International Humanitarian Technologies Conference (IHTC 2021) virtually this year hosting a platform to showcase and present technologies intended for the benefit of humanity.
+Our section’s industry forum received the IEEE Industry Engagement Award in May 2020; we have formed three IEEE new initiatives (namely Blockchain, Further Networks initiatives and Cyber Security), and our Special Interest Group for Humanitarian Technology (SIGHT) is running the International Humanitarian Technologies Conference (IHTC 2021) virtually in December this year, hosting a platform to showcase and present technologies intended for the benefit of humanity.

 Beside our set goals, and despite the lockdown limitations, we have run two virtual annual section ExCom meetings and even kept our December Christmas Lecture tradition inviting keynote speakers from MIT and IEEE-SA to cover new technology advancements on Contact Tracing.
 Finally, we had a nice end to the year when we received a number of awards from IEEE Region 8 (Europe, Africa and Middle East) including the Large Section Award.
 Thanks to all the volunteers’, whose efforts led to so many awards and recognitions for our collective efforts.